COVID-19 Resource Center

 These are unprecedented times, and our goal is to help keep you up to date on the ever changing COVID-19 pandemic.
 Get new and up to date information to help you stay happy, healthy and COVID-19 free.
 We stand ready to help you be more informed during this global pandemic.
 If you have any questions or need assistance, please contact us at 602-424-2101 or firstname.lastname@example.org.

-HCS is currently offering the two shot Moderna Covid-19 vaccine, to all clients and family members of clients, who are 18 years or older.
+HCS is currently offering the Pfizer- BioNTech and Moderna Covid-19 vaccines to all clients and family members of clients who meet qualifications.
 At the time of this appointment you will also be given a Covid-19 Vaccine Record Card.
 It is important to keep this card safe.

 We offer vaccines Monday – Friday from 9:00am to 1:00pm at our corporate location on 11th Street and Camelback Road.
 We also offer onsite vaccine clinics, however these clinic times may vary.
 Reach out to your HR department to schedule your onsite Covid-19 vaccines.

 To schedule an appointment please use the online appointment scheduler located at the top of this page or call our office at 602-424-21012.